antimof/UxPlay/README.txt

     "`(decrypted h264 stream from iOS)! queue  ! h264parse ! decodebin ! videoconvert ! autovideosink sync=false`"
-    and the uxplay options `-vp ,  -vd, -vc ,-vs` can be used to replace `h264parse, decodebin, videoconvert, autovideosink` by the user's choices. (`-rpi` is equivalent to '-vd v4l2h264dec -vc v4l2convert`).
+    and the uxplay options `-vp ,  -vd, -vc ,-vs` can be used to replace `h264parse, decodebin, videoconvert, autovideosink` by the user's choices. (`-rpi` is equivalent to
+    `-vd v4l2h264dec -vc v4l2convert`).
 The first frame in the h264 video stream sends the "caps" details (SPS, PPS) to h264parse.
     UxPlay users with the R Pi (model 4 recommended) are invited to experiment and report any successes.
-(The uxplay`-d\` option will display the actual video pipeline being used.)
+(The uxplay `-d` option will display the actual video pipeline being used.)

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.